Liberty ship: Construction

 The ships were constructed of sections that were welded together.
 This is similar to the technique used by Palmer's at Jarrow, northeast England, but substituted welding for riveting.
 Riveted ships took several months to construct.
-The work force was newly trained—no one had previously built welded ships.
+The work force was newly trained as the yards responsible had not previously built welded ships.
 As America entered the war, the shipbuilding yards employed women, to replace men who were enlisting in the armed forces.

 The ships initially had a poor public image owing to their appearance.
-In a speech announcing the emergency shipbuilding program President Franklin D. Roosevelt had referred to the ship as "a dreadful looking object", and Time magazine called it an "Ugly Duckling".
+In a speech announcing the emergency shipbuilding program President Franklin D. Roosevelt had referred to the ship as "a dreadful looking object", and Time called it an "Ugly Duckling".
 27 September 1941 was dubbed Liberty Fleet Day to try to assuage public opinion, since the first 14 "Emergency" vessels were launched that day.
 The first of these was SS Patrick Henry, launched by President Roosevelt.
-In remarks at the launch ceremony FDR cited Patrick Henry's 1775 speech that finished "Give me liberty or give me death".
+In remarks at the launch ceremony FDR cited Patrick Henry's 1775 speech that finished "Give me liberty or give me death!".
 Roosevelt said that this new class of ship would bring liberty to Europe, which gave rise to the name Liberty ship.

 The first ships required about 230 days to build (Patrick Henry took 244 days), but the median production time per ship dropped to 39 days by 1943.
 The record was set by SS Robert E. Peary, which was launched 4 days and 151/2 hours after the keel had been laid, although this publicity stunt was not repeated: in fact much fitting-out and other work remained to be done after the Peary was launched.
 The ships were made assembly-line style, from prefabricated sections.
 In 1943 three Liberty ships were completed daily.
 They were usually named after famous Americans, starting with the signatories of the Declaration of Independence.
-17 of the Liberty Ships were named in honor of outstanding African-Americans.
+Newsreel footage of the launching of the ship named for American author Jack London can be seen in the film Jack London.
+17 of the Liberty ships were named in honor of outstanding African-Americans.
 The first, in honor of Booker T. Washington, was christened by Marian Anderson in 1942, and the SS Harriet Tubman, recognizing the only woman on the list, was christened on 3 June 1944.

 Any group that raised war bonds worth $2 million could propose a name.
 Most bore the names of deceased people.
-The only living namesake was Francis J. O'Gara, the purser of SS Jean Nicolet, who was thought to have been killed in a submarine attack, but in fact survived the war in a Japanese prisoner of war camp.
+The only living namesake was Francis J. O'Gara, the purser of SS Jean Nicolet, who was thought to have been killed in a submarine attack, but in fact survived the war in a Japanese prisoner of war camp; see USS Outpost.
 Not named after people were: SS Stage Door Canteen, named after the USO club in New York; and SS U.S.O., named after the United Service Organizations (USO).